 - Qualify as a "rural health practitioner" by maintaining a primary practice (60% or more time) in a county that is defined by the Oregon Office of Rural Health as "frontier".

-Once a practitioner is certified, the eligibility is retained if the practice site remains in an eligible area.
+- Once a practitioner is certified, the eligibility may be renewed each year if the practice site remains in an eligible area.
 Renewal forms are mailed automatically every January to the recipient's home address.

-Each application must be accompanied by a $45.00 processing fee.
+- Each application or renewal form must be accompanied by an annual $45.00 processing fee.

 Questions?Contact Eric Jordan | firstname.lastname@example.org | 503-494-4451 | 866-674-4376, but remember that we cannot make a determination on your application until we receive and review it.